minio/kes-docs/content/integrations/hashicorp-vault-keystore.md

 2. Define the CLI access credentials

-   The following environment variables set the access credentials the client uses to talk to a KES server:
+   The following environment variable sets the key the client uses to talk to a KES server:

    ```sh {.copy}
    export KES_API_KEY=kes:v1:ABfa1xsnIV0lltXQC8tHXic8lte7J6hT7EoGv6+s5QCW
    ```

+   Replace the value with your server's API Key.
+   The server's API key displays in the output when you start the server.

 3. Test the Configuration

-   For example, create a key:
+   For example, check the status of the server:

    ```sh {.copy}
    kes status -k